virtuosoft-dev/hestiacp-pluginable/README.md

 });
 ```

-It is important that an $hcpp->add_action hook returns (passes along) the incomming argument (the `$args` parameter above).
+It is important that an $hcpp->add_action hook returns (passes along) the incoming argument (the `$args` parameter above).
 An optional third parameter can be passed for priority with the default being 10, [just like how WordPress does it](https://developer.wordpress.org/reference/functions/add_action/).

 The above sample plugin will write the arguments to `/var/log/hestia/pluginable.log` (if logging is on, see 'Debug Logging' below).